Making a complaint

 Yes, the Ombudsman really is independent.
 As a public appointee, the Ombudsman is appointed by HM The Queen for a period of 5 years and is independent of the Ministry of Defence.
 To ensure this independence, the legislation requires that whoever holds the position must never have served in the Armed Forces.

-The Office of the Service Complaints Ombudsman (OSCO) was established on 1 January 2016 to provide independent and impartial oversight of the Service complaints system for all Service personnel in the UK Armed Forces.
+The Service Complaints Ombudsman for the Armed Forces (SCOAF) was established on 1 January 2016 to provide independent and impartial oversight of the Service complaints system for all Service personnel in the UK Armed Forces.
 The Ombudsman reports annually to parliament on the work of her office and the complaints system.
-As part of this the Ombudsman is required to make an assessment on whether the system is efficient, effective and fair and make recommendations for improvement..
+As part of this, the Ombudsman is required to make an assessment on whether the system is efficient, effective and fair and make recommendations for improvement.

 Do you charge for your service?